 Investing in an EB-5 project is like investing in any other new business venture, there is the risk of losing it all.
 But in an Eb-5 scenario, the added risk is that, you might not even get the green card.
 So what can you do to mitigate your risks and make the right decision?
 For starters, do your due diligence.

-EB-5 Projects are typically affiliated with a Regional Center, so in order for an EB-5 investor to invest in a project, he/she would have to go through a Regional center.
+EB-5 Projects are sponsored by a Regional Center, so in order for an EB-5 investor to invest in a project, he/she would have to go through a Regional center.

 Some questions for you to ask when you are talking to the Regional center (RC).